trtrgfh/Machine-Learning-Notes/README.md

 - For more numerical accuracy, use linear activation instead of softmax activation in the neural network, and add from_logits=True in the loss functoin when compile the model.

 ## Strategy for Machinel Learning Projects <a name="strategmlyproject"></a>
+- Orthogonalization: making the different components of the model more independent from each other.

+### Set Up Your Gaol <a name="strategmlyproject"></a>
+- Use a single real number evaluate metric so you can quickly evaluate the performance of your model on the train/dev/test sets.
+- For n metrics, it's reasonable to have 1 optimizing metric (e.g. maximize accuracy) and n-1 satisficing metric (e.g. thresholds such as runtime less than 100ms).
+- Make sure dev set and test set come from same distribution, and can be reflected to the data you expect to get in the future.
+- If the dataset is large (e.g. 1 million examples), you can split the dataset to 98%/1%/1% as long as the test set is big enough to give high confidence in the overall performance of your system
+- You can add extra weights to the evaluate metric if some examples matters more (e.g. less violence image, add a weight indicates whether a picture contains violence)

+### Human Level Performance <a name="humanlevel"></a>
+- Huamn level performance is the ability of a model to perform a task at the same level of accuracy as a human.
+- When a model's performance is less than human, there are a few tactics to improve the model
+    - get labeled data from human
+    - gain insight from error analysis
+    - analysis of bias/variance
+- But after model performance surpass huamn, the model's progress usually slow down and becomes harder to apply the tactics.
+- Bias problem, when human level error is less than the training and dev error
+- Bairance problem, when huamn level error is close to the training error, but varies from the dev error
+- Use human level error as a proxy for the bayes error(owest possible prediction error that can be achieved)
+    - in many tasks, human error is close to the bayes error
+- Some tasks machine learning can pass human performance easily, e.g. product recommendations, structure data, not natural perception, lots of data

+### Error Analysis <a name="erroranalysis"></a>